Skip to Main Content

 The Seasonal Architecture of the Menu

 Plant-based menus fail most obviously when they become static, assembling the same reliable dishes year-round because the kitchen has decided what its signatures are.
 Teresa Carles works against that tendency by building menus around what Catalan markets are producing month by month.
-The kitchen's approach is published on the restaurant's website as a monthly rotating dish list, which is an unusually transparent signal of how committed the operation is to tracking seasonal availability rather than imposing a fixed template onto it.
+The kitchen's approach is built around a monthly rotating dish list, keeping the menu aligned with seasonal availability.

 This matters for occasion dining specifically.
 A celebration meal chosen for a particular month will reflect the produce of that moment: what the Pyrenean foothills and Ebro Valley are sending to market in October is a different set of flavours and textures from what arrives in April.
 The menu also incorporates meat substitutes and natural protein carriers where they serve the dish, which keeps the cooking from becoming ideologically rigid at the expense of texture and satiation.
 This is a practical decision that distinguishes the kitchen from more doctrinaire plant-based formats.

-The restaurant also operates in Lleida, Teresa Carles's hometown, which gives some indication of the project's geographic roots in inland Catalonia rather than purely the cosmopolitan Barcelona dining scene.
+The restaurant also operates in Lleida, Teresa Carles's hometown.
 The two-city presence suggests an operation with enough operational discipline to replicate its standards outside the capital.

 Where Teresa Carles Sits in Barcelona's Dining Hierarchy